-Eligibility Issues and Late Notification for Prior Authorization
+Eligibility Issues and Late Notification for Prior Authorization Outpatient Services

-Outpatient Services

 DHP Member Coverage Unknown Retro-Enrollment and assignment to DHP Where prior authorization was required and DHP coverage is identified after services are rendered, authorization is required prior to claims submission.
+DHP will conduct retrospective review of medical necessity for the services rendered without penalty for late notification if the reason provided is substantiated in the request for authorization.
 Where prior authorization was required and retro assignment to DHP is identified after services are rendered, authorization is required within 30 days of the retro assignment date and prior to claims submission.
 DHP will conduct retrospective review of medical necessity for the services rendered without penalty for late notification if indication of retroassignment as reason for late notification is provided and substantiated in the request for authorization.